Cbyrne290/MindBalance/README.md

-#  Mind Balance: Wellness Studio
+#  Mind Balance: Wellness Studio Website

 Mind Balance is a multi-page, responsive website designed for a modern wellness studio offering yoga, meditation, and mindfulness classes.
 The site aims to provide a calming, professional user experience while driving class sign-ups and registrations through clear calls to action.